storecove/edi4r/Tutorial.md

 is available, while in-depth validation remains available through this library at the abstract level.

-=== Generating an XML representation of an interchange
+### Generating an XML representation of an interchange

 The current implementation of XML features is built on Ruby's REXML module (alternative implementations are conceivable).
 Simply load the additional methods <em>after</em> loading all other optional EDI4R modules, then use method "to_xml()" like this:

     # Other require statements, finally:
     require "edi4r/rexml"
+    require "edi4r/rexml"

     # Generate your interchange "ic", then:
     xdoc = REXML::Document.new   # Empty REXML document
     ic.to_xml( xdoc )            # Fill it

     # The rest is standard REXML handling.
 Here, we write the xdoc to a file.
     # (See REXML::Document.write() for details on indenting)
     xdoc.write( File.open( 'mydata.xml','w'), 0 )

-=== Building an interchange from its XML representation
+### Building an interchange from its XML representation

 No matter what EDI standard the interchange represents, its corresponding EDI4R object can be re-generated easily.
 Just make sure that you have loaded the corresponding module(s):

     # Other require statements, finally:
     require "edi4r/rexml"

     ic = EDI::Interchange.parse( File.open('mydata.xml') )

 Yes, that's right: It's the same statement that would also load UN/EDIFACT data!